SamirMMBr/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 > [!TIP]
 > The `providerName` setting is not required on EF Core connection strings stored in App.config because the database provider is configured via code.

 You can then read the connection string using the `ConfigurationManager` API in your context's `OnConfiguring` method.
 You may need to add a reference to the `System.Configuration` framework assembly to be able to use this API.
+If necessary add the package NuGet
+1. Right-click on Project
+2. Select Manager NuGet Package
+3. Find System.
+Configuration
+4. Select System.
+Configuration.
+ConfigurationManager by Microsoft
+5. Install

 ``` csharp
 public class BloggingContext : DbContext